qpdf/qpdf/manual/cli.rst

    Use the --pages option to select pages from multiple files.
 Usage:

+   qpdf in.pdf --pages --file=input-file \
+       [--range=page-range] [--password=password] [...] -- out.pdf

+   OR

    qpdf in.pdf --pages input-file [--password=password] [page-range] \
        [...] -- out.pdf

    Between --pages and the -- that terminates pages option, repeat the following:

+   --file=filename [--range=page-range] [--password=password] [options]

+   For compatibility, the file and range can be specified positionally. qpdf versions prior to 11.9.0 require --password=password to immediately follow the filename.
+In the older syntax, repeat the following:

    filename [--password=password] [page-range]